Kim Jong Un Kids: How Many Children Does The North Korean Dictator Have?

 Kim Jon Un & His Wife Ri Sol Un Are Believed To Have 3 Kids, All Under The Age Of 10

-Kim and his wife Ri Sol Un have officially been married since 2009.
+Kim and his wife, Ri Sol Un, have officially been married since 2009.
 The couple is said to be parents to three children, all between the ages of three and 10 years old.
 The eldest child is thought to be a male and would be expected to succeed his father.
 The North Korean government has never made any information about Kim’s children public.
 Most of the information that is known about the family has come from South Korea’s National Intelligence Service.

 The only time Kim supposedly acknowledged being a father was back in 2018 during a meeting with U.S. Secretary of State Mike Pompeo, according to Business Insider.